huggingface/hub-docs/docs/hub/datasets-manual-configuration.md

 ---
 ```

-Refer to the [specific builders' documentation](../datasets/package_reference/builder_classes) to see what configuration parameters they have.
+Refer to the [specific builders' documentation](../datasets/package_reference/builder_classes) to see what parameters they have.

 <Tip>

-You can set a default configuration using `default: true`
+You can set a default subset using `default: true`

 ```yaml
 - config_name: main_data